chef-training/introduction_to_testing/scene_12.md

 23
 -

-Here within the first context we use another helper method, let, which allows us to execute the ruby code and store the value so that it can be used within an example.
+Here within the first context we use another helper method, let.

-The let defines a helper method that shares the name of the symbol used specified when creating it.
+-

-This method is useful as it will memoize the return value for the remainder of an individual example.
+The let defines a helper method that shares the name of the symbol specified when creating it.

-Memoization means that the helper method will calculate the value the first time, store it, and return that same value until the example is complete.
+This method is useful as it will calculate the value of sum the first time, store it, and return that same value every time it is requested until the end of the example.

-While it may have a performance benefit most people use it to provide more clarity to the tests that they define.
+This is a performance benefit and provides clarity to the tests that they define by again focusing on natural language in the specifications.